bethurban/my-comps-client/README.md

 How to only run getComps and getSearchImage if getSearch succeeds?
 Possible to hide an image tag if image is broken?
 How to flip cards back to front on reload?
-How to use Google login to update loggedin state?
+* How to use Google login to update loggedin state?
+Or better to use Rails backend & sessions to create users, sign them in?
+* Where to hide API keys?